 NFT marketplaces need a bank that will exchange their crypto earnings into fiat.
-However, it is likely that banks won’t be interested in these earnings, unless clear AML procedures are put into place.
+However, it’s likely that banks won’t be interested in these earnings unless clear AML procedures are put into place.
 This is because financial institutions face sanctions for providing services to companies facilitating money laundering and other crimes.

 Being AML-compliant can build trust between a business and its users and investors.
 For instance, when Nifty Gateway, a well-known NFT marketplace, started to build up their compliance, they landed a partnership with auction houses Christie’s and Sotheby’s.